 That wasn’t the end of the treats, though.
 We had to try the pie, since that’s what The Grill is especially known for.
 We had triple berry a la mode.
 Yum.
 The heated pie’s flaky crust and sweet berry filling contrasted nicely with the cold vanilla ice cream, the perfect ending to a diner meal.

 We chatted on and off throughout out meal with the waitresses working that day, Angel and Fonda, who filled us in on diner details.
 Finding the right uniforms to fit the 1930’s era was difficult.
 They finally found them in a hotel housekeeping uniform catalog.
 Fonda, sometimes called Flo, comparing her to the character from the old Alice sitcom because of her talkative nature, wears the uniform but won’t wear the apron, nametag or scarf around her head.
 She prefers to do her own thing.
 Angel and Flo put the icing on the cake, bringing the authenticity of an old diner to life.
 Or should I say they put the ice cream on the pie?

 Before I left, I had to stop and try out the old pinball machine, where I discovered I had lost my talent I used to have with them.
 I was tempted to play again, but it was time to move on, time to visit more of Route 66.

-The Palms Grill Café, located at 110 SW Arch Street along Historic Route 66 in downtown Atlanta, Illinois, is open seven days a week.
-Check the web site for exact hours.
+The Palms Grill Café, located at 110 SW Arch Street along Historic Route 66 in downtown Atlanta, Illinois.
+Check out the Atlanta, Illinois website.